MnrGreg/homebridge-paradox-security-system/README.md

 This project is a [Homebridge](https://github.com/nfarina/homebridge) plugin that allows you to control your Paradox alarm system with the iOS 10 Home app as well as through Siri.
 This project uses the [Paradox IP150-MQTTv2 monitor](https://github.com/Tertiush/ParadoxIP150v2) made by [@TertiusH](https://github.com/Tertiush).
 To use this, you must have a working Homebridge server running in your network.
 The [Raspberry Pi](https://github.com/nfarina/homebridge/wiki/Running-HomeBridge-on-a-Raspberry-Pi) is ideal for this.

+[update] Check out the work @e-mcgee has done to consolidate the code from IP150-MQTTv2 directly into a node.js homebridge plugin [Paradox_Platform] (https://github.com/e-mcgee/paradox_platform).
+This is the right approach in my view and is working well.

 ## Notes
 - Usage of this plugin requires a Paradox Alarm Panel, the [Paradox IP150 Module] (http://www.paradox.com/Products/default.asp?PID=404), an MQTT Broker [Mosquitto] (http://mosquitto.org) as well as the [Paradox IP150-MQTTv2 Monitor] (https://github.com/Tertiush/ParadoxIP150v2).